 The tear drainage system lies immediately in front of the surgical site.
 On a rare occasion, in removing these diseased cells, the tear drainage system may be blocked.
 Usually, the problem with excessive tearing clears spontaneously, i.e. without treatment.
 If it persists and is problematic, the tear drainage system may require repair.

 Adverse reactions to general anesthesia are uncommon.
 You would be subject to the usual risks for general anesthesia.
 You may discuss this further with the anesthesiologist.

-Blood transfusion is rarely required, but ii necessary, carries a risk of adverse reaction or the transfer of infection.
+Blood transfusion is rarely required, but if necessary carries a risk of adverse reaction or the transfer of infection.

 In most cases, medical therapy is the first form of treatment for sinus disease, and in most cases it is possible to continue to treat the disease medically.
-Allergic evaluation may be required on surgical and non-surgical patient to maximize the results of your therapy,
+An allergic evaluation may be required for surgical and non-surgical patients to maximize the results of therapy.